 5.9.1.
 All subdivision plans which are proposed to utilize onsite wastewater systems as a method of wastewater treatment for all or part of the lots or tracts in said subdivision shall be submitted to the Arkansas Department of Health for review and approval of the overall plan for the utilization of onsite wastewater systems.
-The procedure for subdivision review and approval shall be as follows:
+Any lots or parcels within the boundaries of the proposed subdivision which are found to be unsuitable for subsurface onsite systems must be incorporated into surrounding lots or parcels.
+Areas designated as green or community space must be clearly identified and will not be assigned a lot number or considered in the approval of the subdivision.